woossi0/suite/docs/usermanual/source/installation/gdal/index.rst

 #.
 Click on :guilabel:`Stores` and then :guilabel:`Add new Store`.
 There should be many raster image formats, such as DTED, EHdr, AIG, and ENVIHdr in the list of formats.

    .. figure:: img/gdal_verify.png
-      :align: center

-      *Verifying that GDAL is an option in the Raster Data Sources*
+      Verifying that GDAL is an option in the Raster Data Sources